 Priority Skills for D2N2 SMEs

-This is a 3-day management, innovation and leadership course for women in SMEs.
+NTU's offer for this project is a 3-day management, innovation and leadership course for women in SMEs.

 The course gives women the opportunity to learn in a supportive environment, using real case studies and examples from your business and sector, with a focus on issues facing women in SMEs.